bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 Authorization Server's default algorithm.

-4. Client application executes the token exchange process by posting to the Spring Authorization Server's token endpoint (`/oauth2/token` by default) and obtains the access and refresh token previously provided by the target authorization server to the proxy server.
-Proxy server supports proxy and non-proxy authorizations such that, non-proxy requests are handled by the default authorization server logic where new tokens are generated while proxy requests return the tokens retrieved from the target authorization server.
-For proxy logins, these tokens are immediately deleted after this operation succeeds.
+4. Client application executes the token exchange flow by posting to the Spring Authorization Server's token endpoint (`/oauth2/token` by default) and obtains the access and refresh token previously provided by the target authorization server to the proxy server.
+Proxy server supports proxy and non-proxy authorizations such that, non-proxy authorizations are handled by the default authorization server logic where new tokens are generated while proxy authorizations return the tokens retrieved from the target authorization server.
+For proxy authorizations, these tokens are immediately deleted after the first successful token exchange.
 Note that, all standard authentication providers configured by Spring's default endpoint configuration apply here in accordance with the oauth2 standards such as client authentication through `client_secret_basic` or `client_secret_post` methods as well as `code_challenge` verification.

 5. Once the application obtains the access token, all communication except for the refresh token flow happens between the application and the target authorization server.
+If the authorization server provided a refresh token, client application requests a new access token with the refresh token from the proxy server.
+Proxy server obtains the access token from the authorization server and returns to the client application without storing the tokens.

 ### Persistence of Authorization Data
 Generated authorization codes and associated access and refresh tokens are by default stored in an in-memory repository.
 It is also possible to store them in a RDBMS using `JdbcOAuth2AuthorizationService` Note that authorization codes are invalidated after first use and associated access & refresh tokens are deleted.
-Authorization server still supports refresh_token flow by encoding special information into the returned refresh token.

 ### Authorization Code Lifetime
 Authorization code lifetime is configured by the `AuthorizationCodeTimeToLive` setting in